 - The transformer requires a 120 volt AC receptacle.

 - In areas where winter snow piles up, the transformer should be mounted high enough to stay out of the piles.
 Melting snow is concern.

 - Photo cell needs clear view of night and day.
 Photo cell should not be facing lights that turn on enough where the photo cell thinks it is day light out again.
 You can get a revolving door effect.A lot of transformers come with a photo cell with about a 60 inch reach wire.
 This makes placement easier.
 Garages, sheds anywhere there is power.
 Choose a location as close as possible to the areas to be lighted.
 Just because an a transformer is rated for outdoor use, doesn't mean it has to go out side.
 Mounting inside a garage and drilling a hole for the landscape light wire is good option.

-The best placement for the transformer is usually where the closes It should be as close as possible to the fixture locations.
+The best placement for the transformer is as close as possible to the fixture locations.
 Sometimes it makes sense to use more than one transformer - especially when fixtures are situated throughout a large property.
 If multiple transformers are used then create a separate plan for each one.
 Mark transformer locations on your sketch.

 - Choose Transformer Size

 To determine the transformer size you will need, add up the wattages of all lamps you plan to use.

 Transformer size is based on power output.
 Power output is measured in watts.

 Transformers are not the large heavy things they used to be.
 Low power consumption LED lights allow for smaller, lighter weight transformers.
 Todays electronics and packaging provide easy to use features for lighting control.